tanghaibao/goatools/tests/data/yangRWC/README.md

 leading to greatly imporved similarity measures.

-## GO DAGs used to test the Yang RWC Python port
+## GO DAGs used to test the Python port of Yang RWC
 The high-quality Java implementation of Yang's RWC semantic similarity addition is described in:
 [**GOssTo: a stand-alone application and a web tool for calculating semantic similarities on the Gene Ontology**](https://pubmed.ncbi.nlm.nih.gov/24659104)
 by first authors,